Ejection fraction

-The EF of the left heart, known as the left ventricular ejection fraction (LVEF), is calculated by dividing the volume of blood pumped from the left ventricle per beat (stroke volume) by the volume of blood collected in the left ventricle at the end of diastolic filling (end-diastolic volume).
+The EF of the left heart, known as the left ventricular ejection fraction (LVEF), is calculated by dividing the volume of blood pumped from the left ventricle per beat (stroke volume) by the volume of blood present in the left ventricle at the end of diastolic filling (end-diastolic volume).
 LVEF is an indicator of the effectiveness of pumping into the systemic circulation.
 The EF of the right heart, or right ventricular ejection fraction (RVEF), is a measure of the efficiency of pumping into the pulmonary circulation.
-A heart which cannot pump sufficient blood to meet the body's requirements (i.e., heart failure) will often, but not invariably, have a reduced ventricular ejection fraction.
+A heart which cannot pump sufficient blood to meet the body's requirements (i.e., heart failure) will often, but not always, have a reduced ventricular ejection fraction.

+In heart failure, the difference between heart failure with reduced ejection fraction (HFrEF) and heart failure with preserved ejection fraction (HFpEF) is significant, because the two types are treated differently.

 Measurement

 Modalities applied to measurement of ejection fraction is an emerging field of medical mathematics and subsequent computational applications.
-Perhaps the first common bedrock measurement method was echocardiography, although cardiac magnetic resonance imaging (MRI), cardiac computed tomography, ventriculography and nuclear medicine (gated SPECT and radionuclide angiography) scans may also be used.
+The first common measurement method is echocardiography, although cardiac magnetic resonance imaging (MRI), cardiac computed tomography, ventriculography and nuclear medicine (gated SPECT and radionuclide angiography) scans may also be used.
 Measurements by different modalities are not easily interchangeable.
-Historically, the gold standard for measurement of the ejection fraction was ventriculography, but cardiac MRI is now considered the best method.
+Historically, the gold standard for measurement of the ejection fraction was cardiac ventriculography, but cardiac MRI is now considered the best method.
 Prior to these more advanced techniques, the combination of electrocardiography and phonocardiography was used to accurately estimate ejection fraction.